Bhaveshshah777/Bhaveshshah777/README.md

 - 👋 Hi, I’m @Bhaveshshah777
-- 👀 I’m interested in building .net application
+- 👀 I’m interested in building Software & gaining new knowledge about tech
-- 🌱 I’m currently learning Asp.net Core, CSS, JavaScript, HTML, C# and Algorithm
+- 🌱 I’m currently perfecting my knowledge in Dotnet Core, CSS, JavaScript, HTML, Angular and Algorithm
 - 💞️ I’m looking to collaborate on Anything related to what I am learning
 - 📫 How to reach me , you could email me on Bhaveshshah9595@gmail.com